History in the Making

 Bethany Melo - Academics

-Upon graduation, Bethany completed a B.S. in Microbiology at the University of Maryland in College Park where she served as a Senior Marshal, because of demonstrating the highest levels of scholarship and service to the campus community.
+Upon graduation, Bethany completed a B.S. in Microbiology at the University of Maryland in College Park where she served as a Senior Marshal, demonstrating the highest levels of scholarship and service to the campus community.
 She then attended Arcadia University’s Christiana Delaware campus earning both a Master of Science in Physician Assistant Studies and a Master’s in Public Health.
 Upon graduation, she received the Gretchen M. Paruch Humanitarian Service Award for demonstrating academic excellence, leadership among her peers, professionalism in both the classroom and clinical setting, and service to her community and to her profession.

 Bethany spent the first seven years of her career practicing medicine across several intensive care units in both Delaware and the District of Colombia.
 Recently, her passion for providing care to both the severely ill and their families led her to accept a position as a Supportive and Palliative Care PA at Christiana Care.
 Bethany takes pride in ensuring patients experience relief from suffering and control of symptoms.
 She finds it highly rewarding, to work to support patients through difficult decision-making at a time when they are most vulnerable, navigating the complexities of medicine and identifying goals so that her patients’ wishes can be honored.

 Bethany enjoys precepting medical students, mentoring residents, and serving as an adjunct instructor for both Arcadia University’s College of Life Sciences and GWU’s Physician Assistant Program and was recently named Arcadia’s Didactic Educator of the Year.
-An active member of the Society of Critical Care Medicine, she is the Delaware Chapter’s President-Elect, an abstract author, and has served on both panels and as a hospital lead for several research projects focused on quality improvement surrounding patient and family-centered care.
-A 2016 Leadership Delaware fellow, Bethany also serves Delawareans as the first PA member of the Board of Medical Licensure and Discipline and as Chair of the Regulatory Council for Physician Assistants.
+An active member of the Society of Critical Care Medicine, she is the Delaware Chapter’s President-Elect, an abstract author, and has served on panels as a hospital lead for several research projects focused on quality improvement surrounding patient and family-centered care.
+A 2016 Leadership Delaware fellow, Bethany also serves Delawareans as the first PA member of the Delaware Board of Medical Licensure and Discipline and as Chair of the Regulatory Council for Physician Assistants.

 Forever grateful to be a Seahawk, Bethany has many fond memories of working alongside her now mentor and friend, Commandant Charles Baldwin, as he made his dreams for DMA a reality.
 The scholarship and leadership fostered within DMA’s walls has greatly contributed to the medical provider and public servant Bethany is today!